bloominstituteoftechnology/Sprint-Challenge--Testing/Review.md

 3. What are `mocks`?
 What are a good use cases for them?

+In testing we can mock functions and data to stub out functionality. `mock` data is ideal for testing CRUD operations on web APIs.

 `mock` functions are a way to keep track of whether a function has been called, if so how many times has it been called or with what arguments has it been called during a test.
 Mock functions are great candidates for checking button presses.

 4. Mention three types of automated tests.